 Daily and Weekly Mission Changes

 Dailies and Weeklies are now removed from your Mission Log if you do not complete them before the daily or weekly reset.
 Dailies and Weeklies that you have in your Mission Tracker will have an hourglass symbol next to them before you start them.
 You can hover over the symbol to see how much time you have left to complete a daily or weekly.
-When you’re at a Mission Terminal, it will also tell you how long it is until Daily and Weekly reset.
+When you’re at a Mission Terminal, it will also tell you how long it is until the Daily and Weekly reset.

 How to Obtain Gear

 Just from playing the game, you will be able to earn gear and currency to purchase gear.
 You can earn currency from completing content eg. a Warzone or Flashpoint and by killing bosses in Flashpoints and Operations.
-You can also earn gear from bosses in Flashpoints and Operations.
+You can also earn gear drops from bosses in Flashpoints and Operations.

 Weeklies reward currency to purchase gear and/or Requisition Caches that contain one piece of gear.
+Weeklies are going to be a key source of gear upgrades.

 Weeklies can be sourced from the following locations.